CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 ## Base Install

-The purpose of this section is to describe how to setup the base install and configure including setting up the kernel, grub and the network for the new system.
+The purpose of this section is to describe how to setup the base install including
+> * setting up the kernel
+> * grub
+> * network

+** On the Machine where funtoo is installed **

-1. Boot up a Live version from a USB Stick since Funtoo will be installed on the computers harddrive.
-Currently I am using the live version of POP OS.
+1. Boot up a live distirbution
+> Currently I am using the live version of POP OS.

-2. Bring up a command line and connect to the internet

-3. Switch to the root user ( either by sudo or su )
+2. Bring up a command line and connect to the internet and switch to the root user ( either by sudo or su )

-4. In the terminal using the date command verify and change if the date is not correct
+3. In the terminal using the date command verify and change if the date is not correct

 5. Run the Script that handles all comnands before the user does a chroot
    * wget https://raw.githubusercontent.com/CharlesStockman/scripts_for_installing_funtoo/master/baseInstall/preChroot.sh